VasuML07/text-to-image/README.md

 🧠 How It Works

-User enters text in the input box
+User enters text (up to 1500 characters)

+Text is automatically split into readable lines

-The text is rendered onto a fixed-size image canvas
+Each line is rendered onto a fixed-size image canvas

 The generated image is displayed instantly

-The user can download the result as a PNG or PDF
+User can download the output as PNG or PDF

-The image is created locally using Python libraries, ensuring predictability and reproducibility.
+All processing happens locally using Python libraries, ensuring predictable and reproducible results.

 🆚 Comparison with AI Models (ChatGPT, Gemini)
 Feature	This Project	ChatGPT / Gemini
 Offline usage	✅ Yes	❌ No
 API key required	❌ No	✅ Yes
+Usage limits	❌ No	✅ Yes
 Direct image/PDF download	✅ Yes	❌ Limited
 Deployable as web app	✅ Yes	❌ No
 Full code control	✅ Yes	❌ No
 Reproducible output	✅ Yes	❌ No

-This project does not replace AI models — it complements them by focusing on control, simplicity, and deployment.
+This project does not replace AI models — it complements them by focusing on controlled text visualization and deployment, rather than AI-generated imagery.

 🛠️ Tech Stack